Breaking the Bulkhead: Demystifying Cross-Namespace Reference Vulnerabilities in Kubernetes Operators

 Kubernetes offers extensive configuration options for managing applications, including access controls and specifying security contexts.
 Any misconfigurations can lead to severe security vulnerabilities.
-Thus, another theme of Kubernetes security research is eliminating misconfiguration. \citet{xipractice} systematically identifies best practices to secure Kubernetes clusters. \citet{configurationsurvey} conducts an empirical study and reveals the disconnection between Kubernetes configuration recommendations and real-world practices. \citet{kubemisconfigmeasure} designs static analysis tools and conducts a large-scale empirical study on Kubernetes manifests, revealing the landscape of misconfiguration. \citet{kgsecconfig} leverages knowledge graphs to detect and mitigate Kubernetes misconfiguration. \citet{mitigatemisconfig} explores the risk of misconfiguration when violating Kubernetes security best practices.
-Recent work \citet{takeover} identifies the security risk of excessive Kubernetes RBAC permissions, which may lead to whole cluster takeover. \citet{epscan} follows up the research and designs systems to automatically minimize RBAC permissions.
+Thus, another theme of Kubernetes security research is eliminating misconfiguration.
+Shamim et al. \cite{xipractice, configurationsurvey, mitigatemisconfig} systematically reveal the risks of misconfiguration regarding best practice. \citet{kubemisconfigmeasure} design static analysis tools and conduct a large-scale empirical study on Kubernetes manifests, revealing the landscape of misconfiguration. \citet{kgsecconfig} leverage knowledge graphs to detect and mitigate Kubernetes misconfiguration.
+Recent work \citet{takeover} identify the security risk of excessive Kubernetes RBAC permissions, which may lead to whole cluster takeover.
+EPScan \cite{epscan} follows up on the research and designs systems to automatically minimize RBAC permissions.
 The industry also presents numerous tools for Kubernetes security, including Trivy \cite{trivy}, Kubescape \cite{kubescape}, KubeSec \cite{kubesec}, KubeArmor \cite{kubearmor}, Open Policy Agent \cite{opa}, and Kyverno \cite{kyverno}, providing functions like misconfiguration detection and runtime policy enforcement.

-While the existing works try to address misconfiguration and thus achieve the Principle of Least Privilege (PoLP) for applications, the vulnerability we present is not simply misconfigurations or violations of PoLP.
+While the existing works try to address misconfiguration and achieve the Principle of Least Privilege (PoLP) for applications, the vulnerability we present is not simply misconfigurations or violations of PoLP.
 They arise from inherent flaws in how Operators process user-controlled resources.
-These vulnerabilities exist even when the permissions of Operators are minimal in the current Kubernetes architecture, highlighting a deeper design-level security gap in the Operator model itself.
+These vulnerabilities exist even when the permissions of Operators are minimal, highlighting a deeper design-level security gap in the Operator model itself.